jacksonlevine/jacksonlevine/README.md

 Feel free to check out and take from whatever you find interesting!
 Here are some of my personal favorites:

+## ["CleveLand", Minecraft Recreation / Minecraft-inspired Game in C++]

+The current product of a long self-educational journey to recreate a game like Minecraft from scratch.

 ## [PictoSend RS](https://github.com/jacksonlevine/pictosend-rs)

 A basic pictochat inspired messaging app with a primitive OpenGL UI, that I wrote to learn Rust.